 Why was the Golden Preference created?
 The Golden Preference was created to resolve inherent problems with the Golden Rule, which cannot be updated because most Christians refuse to permit any modifications to the Holy Bible.
 The Golden Preference also eliminates the authoritarian underpinnings of the Golden Rule by being structured as more of a suggestion than a definitive rule.

 Is the Golden Preference a rule?
-No, it's a general guideline.
+No, it's a suggestion in the form of a general guideline.

 Do I have to adhere to the preferences of others?
 No, the word "strive" signifies an intention or a desire to do so, but without sacrificing the necessary flexibility to also exercise better judgement.
-For example, someone who is incarcerated in prison because they were convicted of a crime may prefer to be free, but your better judgement would override their preference to aid them in escaping.
+For example, someone who is incarcerated in prison because they were convicted of a crime they admitted to committing may prefer to be free, but your better judgement would most likely override their preference to provide aid in their escape.